 In East London, Stepney Area

-At present there are no BSL services held in the East London area, but it is hoped there will be a regular service by the end of 2015.
+At present there are no BSL services held in the East London area.

 In North London, Edmonton Area

 At Enfield Baptist Church, Cecil Road, Enfield Town EN2 6TG on the second Sunday of the month at 2.30pm